 *Head over to the English Club if you are curious and want to read about the exceptions!

-If you have watched all the videos, you should really understand the pronunciation of the final -ed now!
 It can take time to improve your pronunciation, especially if this error has fossilized (become a habit), but the first step is awareness.
 You might still add an extra syllable unconsciously to some words, but with targeted practice, your pronunciation will improve.

 Ready to practice the final -ed?

 Here is a free online game by Woodward English to test your knowledge.